litecart/litecart/STANDARD.md

     // This is a comment
       echo 'Hello World!';

-Starting and Ending PHP Logic
+Beginning & Ending PHP Logic
 -----------------------------

 When starting PHP logic, the tag should be written as "<?php", not in the